thunderdust/Solaris/catalog.md

 Describe what user expects.

-1. *Add / remove employee accounts easily*
+1. *Simple management for employees*

    Creating an account is a tedious and repetitive work.
 The workflow to accomplish this task is very similar from time to time except for the differences in personal information.
 For account deletion, manager has to look up for the related records in multiple linked record tables ( When delete an account from employee list, his sales record table needs to be deactivated as well ).
-Therefore user wants to simplify these two tasks and make them less tedious.
+For a **small-scaled** sales company, it would be a remarkable cost to hire extra HR team to take these tasks.
+It would be a great advantage if the employee management can be simplified and become manageable wants to simplify these two tasks and make them less tedious.

 2. *Reliable and secured management of employee information*